 CSA CCM

 The CSA (Cloud Security Alliance) CCM (Cloud Controls Matrix) is a set of controls designed to maximise information security for users of Cloud technologies.
-The matrix offers organisations a set of guidelines to help them maximise the security of their information without relying solely on the Cloud provider’s assurances.
+The CCM offers organisations a set of guidelines to help them maximise the security of their information without relying solely on the Cloud provider’s assurances.

 Learn more about the CSA CCM